dataset-ninja/lvos/ABSTRACT.md

 <img src="https://github.com/dataset-ninja/lvos/assets/115161827/33d8eb05-0e2e-41bc-b877-2a889d20991c" alt="image" />

-<span style="font-size: smaller; font-style: italic;">Figure 2: Annotation Pipeline, comprising four sequential steps.
+<span style="font-size: smaller; font-style: italic;">Annotation Pipeline, comprising four sequential steps.
 Step 1: 1 FPS Automatic Segmentation, where instance segmentation and tracking models are employed to automatically obtain the mask of the target object at 1 FPS.
 In Step 2, 1 FPS Manual Correction is performed, refining the masks obtained in Step 1 through manual adjustments.
 Step 3, Mask Propagation from 1 FPS to 6 FPS, involves extending the masks from 1 FPS to 6 FPS using a Video Object Segmentation (VOS) model.
 Finally, Step 4 entails 6 FPS Manual Correction, where the masks obtained in Step 3 are manually corrected.</span>

 **Step 1: 1 FPS Automatic Segmentation.** Initially, the authors employ transfiner to produce pixel-wise segmentation for each object in the frames at a rate of 1 frame per second (FPS).
 Subsequently, the bounding boxes of the target objects are manually marked when they first appear, and MixFormer is utilized to propagate the box from the initial frame to all subsequent frames.
 By integrating information from pixel-wise segmentation and bounding boxes in each frame, the masks of the target objects are obtained at a rate of 1 FPS.